-- Preparation of by-products of gambier leaves as much as 2 kg. - 2.
-Gambier leaves are chopped and then washed with clean water for \pm 20 minutes and drained. - 3.
-Drying is done using the sun's heat with an average temperature of 27-30°C for 4 hours. - 4.
-Dried gambier leaves are ground using a blender until they become powder so that it is easy to serve as tea. - Then sieved using a sieve with a size of 60 mesh.
+- Preparation of by-products of gambier leaves as much as 2 kg. - Gambier leaves are chopped and then washed with clean water for ± 20 minutes and drained. - Drying is done using the sun's heat with an average temperature of 27-30°C for 4 hours. - Dried gambier leaves are ground using a blender to the sieved using a sieve with a size of 60 mesh.
+Dried gambier leaves are ground using a blender until they become powder so that it is easy to serve as tea.